-For more information on the programme, registration and logistical details, please check out the conference page.
+For more information on the programme, how to register and other details, please check out the conference page.

 The EURAS Membership is available for researchers and other professionals in the field of standardisation in academic research and education.
 The EURAS Membership is free of charge and is continued automatically unless cancelled.
 When EURAS communication fails to rearch the e-mail address provided, the membership will also end.

 EURAS offers a platform for exchanging information, collaboration and dissemination.
 It does so by organising annual EURAS conferences and publishing the conference proceedings and other publications.

 EURAS Members receive 10% discount on the conference fees when membership exists prior to the opening of the conference registration (e.g.1 May - Date may vary).

 To obtain access to the password protected part of the EURAS website, membership is a prerequisite.

 To apply for the EURAS Membership, please register for membership.
 When registering for EURAS membership, you may also register to become part of the European Commission Standardisation Researchers Network.

 For further information, please use the contact form.

 The European Commission Standardisation Researchers Network is an initiative of the European Commission to increase the access to standardisation research and standardasation researchers.
 The network consists of promotional facilities for researchers and the communication channels for information from the European Commission to the research community.